Stux6-Technology/CMSSW-Development-project/CalibPPS/AlignmentGlobal/README.md

 - *plugins* - implementation of the main modules: `PPSAlignmentWorker` and `PPSAlignmentHarvester`
 - *python* - configuration files used by the PPS alignment matrix test and the PCL
 - *test* - example configuration files, instructions on how to run them, and expected results

+### Development Information

+This project has been developed by building upon the CMSSW Framework created by the Stux6 Technology Team’s CMS Team.
+Please refer to the `Security.md` file for legal information and copyright details.